hpreston/workshops/aci-k8s/README.md

     }
     ```

-1. Exit out of the interactive devbox container with `exit`.
+1. Exit out of the interactive pwndui container with `exit`.

 1. You can see the logs of all the annotation updates by running `kubectl -n kube-system logs aci-containers-controller-3029831268-9hhdf` again.  ***You need the actual name of your pod.
 This is available with `kubectl -n kube-system get pods`***